lothbrek/ACMWebWalkthrough/README.md

 # What you need to do

 * If you do not have a Github account, make one(It's free).
-Afterwards, go to this repository and fork it so that you can work on your own version/changes in your spare time.
+Afterwards, go to this repository and fork AND star it so that you can work on your own version/changes in your spare time.

 * If you are a Linux or Mac User, Simply make sure that you have Ruby 2.3.1 and Ruby on Rails 5.0.0.1 installed (http://railsapps.github.io/installrubyonrails-ubuntu.html)